jdtaylor7/taylortechblog/_posts/2020-09-01-prometheus_introduction.md

 drone model in the 3D environment.
 The data in question is noisy data centered about position (0, 2, 0) and orientation (0, 0, 0).

-While the application is technically not a simulator at this point in time, that is its ultimate purpose and I will thus refer to it as a simulator throughout this post.
+While not the case today, Prometheus is ultimately meant to be a simulator.
+Therefore, I'll be referring to it as such throughout this post.

 ### Interface